jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-07-25-the-pain-of-json-api-testing.markdown

 In our first spec, we use `post` to POST some data to the same URL we used above, which will create a new user.
 We test if that really happens by asking the `User` model if its `count` changed by 1.

 Making sure a user is created is not enough, we need to test if our new user has the correct name and login values.
-In the second spec, we to just that by fetching the last user -- since we already know a user was created -- and checking its `name` and `login` methods.
+In the second spec, we do just that by fetching the last user -- since we already know a user was created -- and checking its `name` and `login` methods.

 The last thing we want our user creation API to do is to return our new user.
 Like the user index spec above, we parse the response body and compare is to another hash.